Pol Pot

 Pol Pot transformed Cambodia into a one-party state that he called Democratic Kampuchea, seeking to create an agrarian socialist society that he believed would evolve into a communist one.
 Year Zero was an idea put into practice by Pol Pot where he believed that all cultures and traditions must be completely destroyed and a new revolutionary culture must replace it starting from scratch.
 "Year Zero" was announced by the Khmer Rouge on April 17, 1975, where everything before that date must be purged.
 The Khmer Rouge emptied the cities, frogmarched Cambodians to labor camps and relocated the urban population to collective farms, where mass executions, abuse, torture, malnutrition and disease were rampant.
 In the Killing Fields, more than 1.3 million people were executed and buried in mass graves.
 Pursuing complete egalitarianism, money, religion, and private property were abolished and all citizens were forced to wear the same black clothing.
 Repeated purges of the CPK generated growing discontent; by 1978, Cambodian soldiers were mounting a rebellion in the east.

 After several years of Khmer Rouge incursions and massacres on Vietnamese territory, Vietnam invaded Cambodia in December 1978.
 By January 1979, Pot and the Khmer Rouge had been toppled.
 The surviving Khmer Rouge members retreated to the scattered jungles near the Thai border, from where they continued to fight and raid.
 Severely weakened, they were hunted down by Vietnamese soldiers until their withdrawal in 1989.
 In declining health, Pol Pot stepped back from many of his roles in the movement.
 In 1998, the Khmer Rouge commander Ta Mok placed Pot under house arrest.
 Pol Pot died shortly afterward.

 During his rise to power which occurred at the high point of the communist movement's potency across the world, Pot proved to be divisive to the international communist movement.
-Many claimed that he deviated from orthodox Marxism–Leninism, but China supported his government as a bulwark against Soviet influence in Southeast Asia.
+Many claimed that he deviated from orthodox Marxism–Leninism, but China and later the United States supported his movement as a bulwark against Soviet influence in Southeast Asia during the Sino-Soviet split.
 Regarded as a totalitarian dictator guilty of crimes against humanity, he has been widely denounced internationally for his role in the Cambodian genocide.